githwxi/ATS-Postiats/README.md

 instructions.

 Note that the code in this github directory is primarily meant for people who would like to help develop ATS2.
-For someone who just want to program in ATS2, please use the current release of ATS2 available at [https://sourceforge.net/projects/ats2-lang/](https://sourceforge.net/projects/ats2-lang/).
+For someone who just wants to program in ATS2, please install the current release of ATS2 available at [https://sourceforge.net/projects/ats2-lang/](https://sourceforge.net/projects/ats2-lang/).

 ## Developing ATS2